Watch anglage training · Les Brenets · 4 participants

 Training pathway

-01 · Theoretical foundations
+01 · Languages and foundations

-Setting the useful reference points.
+Set useful reference points.

 02 · Bench setup and ergonomics